-These events are only to be allowed in accordance with strict measures to ensure that young people are not exposed to or offered alcohol, and that their safety is maintained at all times while on the premises.
+Strict measures are applied by regulation to ensure that young people are not exposed to or offered alcohol at these events and that their safety is maintained at all times while on the premises.
 Police checks for staff working at these events will be required along with full details about the event itself.
-These criteria are included to ensure that these events will only be approved in cases where all necessary precautions are taken to ensure safety of minors.
+These strict criteria are included to ensure that these events will only be approved in cases where all necessary precautions are taken to ensure the safety and well-being of minors.

-Clause 88 - Young people's events in adults-only areas-form
+Clause 97 - Young people's event approval - form

-This clause outlines the information which must be included in an application for a young people's event under clause 86.
+This clause outlines the minimum information which the commissioner must include on a young people's event approval form.

-Clause 89 - Young people's events in adults-only areas-conditions
+Clause 98 - Young people's event approval - conditions

-This clause authorises the commissioner to impose conditions of any kind when approving an application for a young people's event under section 86.
+This clause authorises the commissioner to impose conditions of any kind when approving an application for a young people's event under section 95.
 Conditions may also be prescribed by regulation for these events.

-Clause 90 - Young people's events in adults-only areas - term
+Clause 99 - Young people's event approval - term

-This clause states the time periods for when an approval for an event in an adults-only area under section 86 is valid.
+This clause states the time periods for when an approval for an event in an adults-only area under section 96 is valid.

-PART 8 CONDUCT OF LICENSEES AND PERMIT-HOLDERS AT LICENSED AND PERMITTED PREMISES
+PART 8 CONDUCT AT LICENSED PREMISES AND PERMITTED PREMISES